neo-technology/neobench/README.md

 ## Benchmarking modes

-Neobench does not measure both throughput and latency together; you must pick to measure one or the other.
+Neobench does not measure both throughput and latency together; you must choose to measure one or the other.
 The reason for this is to avoid [Coordinated Omission](http://highscalability.com/blog/2015/10/5/your-load-generator-is-probably-lying-to-you-take-the-red-pi.html).

 You can choose to get a human-friendly report or a CSV report using the `--output` option.